 Each user account contains at least the following:

-It must be unique across all Salesforce organizations.
+It must be unique across all Salesforce organizations(instances).

 It determines what users can do in Salesforce.
 Profiles should be selected based on a user’s job function.

-It determines what users can see in Salesforce based on where they are located in the role hierarchy.
-These are optional but each user can have only one.
+It determines what additional access a user has in Salesforce based on where they are located in the role hierarchy.
+These are optional but each user can have only one role assigned.

 An alias is a short name to identify the user on list pages, reports, or other places where their entire name doesn’t fit.
 By default, the alias is the first letter of the user’s first name and the first four letters of their last name.

-User records in Salesforce can’t be deleted, it can only be deactivated or frozen.
+User records in Salesforce can’t be deleted, they can only be deactivated or frozen.